FC Spartak Moscow: New ownership (2022–present)

 Longtime President Leonid Fedun resigned after selling the club.

-On August 22, 2022, PJSC Lukoil Oil Company announced the acquisition of Spartak Moscow and Otkritie Arena.
+On 22 August 2022, PJSC Lukoil Oil Company announced the acquisition of Spartak Moscow and Otkritie Arena.
 This occurred after numerous changes at the club, such as the appointment of Spanish specialist Guillermo Abascal as manager, his assistants Carlos Maria Valle Moreno and Vladimir Slišković, physical training coaches Fernando Perez Lopez and Alexander Zaichenko, and goalkeeper coach Vasily Kuznetsov.
 At 33 years of age, Abascal became the youngest manager in the club's history.
 It was also reported that Leonid Fedun has resigned as President of the club and member of the board of directors.
 Under his leadership of more than 18 years, he left behind a mixed legacy.
 The club had won only a single Russian league, cup and supercup.
 Second place in the league was achieved six times, and four times the club head reached the group stage of the Champions League.
 A stadium solely for the use of the club was built for the first time.
-On September 26, 2022 Alexander Matytsyn, first vice president of Lukoil, became chairman of the board of directors of FC Spartak.
+On 26 September 2022 Alexander Matytsyn, first vice president of Lukoil, became chairman of the board of directors of FC Spartak.
 Lukoil's top managers Pavel Zhdanov, Ivan Maslyaev, and Yevgeny Khavkin joined the board of directors, as did Spartak's general director Yevgeny Melezhikov (left the club in the summer of 2023), academy president Sergei Rodionov, as well as independent directors Oleg Malyshev and Yusuf Alekperov.
 Englishman Paul Ashworth was appointed sporting director.

 In December 2023, it was announced that the club was reviving a second team, closed in 2022 due to lack of funding.
-It will be entered in the second league.
+However today Spartak Moscow offer youth sectors for both boys and girls as well as having a women's team playing in the Russian Women's Premier League.

+On 24 May 2026, Spartak won the 2025–26 Russian Cup.

+Théo Bongonda was selected to represent DR Congo at the 2026 FIFA World Cup (even though it was announced earlier his Spartak contract will not be extended after it expires in late June during the World Cup).